missionpinball/mpf-docs/hardware/host_computer.rst

 has to "keep up" with your game, so if you pick an under-powered host computer then your game loop can slow down and you'll have issues.
 The computing needs of a pinball machine are actually pretty small.
-The core game, modes, ball tracking, dealing with switches, etc.—all of that can probably be done on a very tiny computer.
+The core game, modes, ball tracking, dealing with switches, etc.—-all of that can probably be done on a very tiny computer.
 The real driver these days is your video and graphics.
-If you have a hi-def LCD window with lots of full video and layers and on-screen elements all blended together, then you're going to need a "real" computer to drive it versus some $50 Raspberry Pi or Beaglebone.
+If you have a hi-def LCD window with lots of full video and layers and on-screen elements all blended together, then you're going to need a "real" computer to drive it and will not be happy with a small single-board computer.

 Memory
 ~~~~~~

+MPF itself doesn't require much memory.
+The real memory use comes from loading
+all the images, sounds, and videos into memory.
+MPF can load those on demand
+(or automatically when a mode starts, and unload them when the mode ends).
+This
+works well if you have a fast disk (SSD).

+However, if you have enough memory, MPF can pre-load everything when it starts.
+This will increase the startup time of your machine, but will make it so that
+everything runs fast once its booted.

-Preload assets versus on demand loading.
-32-bit OSes only make 2GB
+Note that 32-bit OSes only allow individual applications to access 2GB of
-available to individual applications.
-So if your host computer has 8GB
-of RAM in it, Python will still only have access to 2GB.
-So at this
-point it's probably not worth putting more than 4GB in your host
-computer.
-64-bit OSes can provide much more than 2GB to single
-applications, but at this point there are other issues with running
-MPF on 64-bit Python.
-(You can still use MPF on a 64-bit machine, but
+memory, so if you have 6 gigs of assets and want to buy an machine with 8GB of
+RAM, you need to run a 64-bit OS.
+(MPF supports both 32-bit and 64-bit systems.
-you need to use the 32-bit version of Python.)
+If you run on 64-bit, make sure you also get the 64-bit version of Python.)

 CPU
 ~~~

 The trend in computing these days (for both "real" computers and small single-board computers) is multi-core.
 Almost every computer these days has a dual-core or quad-core processor.

-Something about multi- process, about how the MC and MPF can run on different cores.
-Also want to talk about game loop speed, about how we don't need more than 20 or 30 Hz and something about the ms wait time in the loop to keep the host computer responsive and not running too hot.
+MPF uses two processes (one for the game engine and one for the media controller), so it can make use of a dual-core system.
+However there is probably not much benefit to MPF running on machines with more than 2 cores (other than it frees up more cores for other non-MPF things.)

 Disk
 ~~~~
+Disk space it not really an issue these days.
+The real question is disk
+performance in terms of SSD versus traditional spinning magnetic hard disks.

+SSD is fast, you can can get away with less memory since MPF can dynamically
+load and unload assets.
+However SSD can be damaged by unsafe shut downs, so to
+put an SSD in a pinball machine requires batteries to keep the computer alive
+while it shuts down or some partition configuration to set up read-only
+partitions and to disable wear leveling.

 Single-board versus "real" computers?
 -------------------------------------